Mohamad Guntur Romli

-H. Mohamad Guntur Romli (born 17 March 1978) is a writer, Nahdlatul Ulama activist, and politician, currently the Chairman of Ganjarian Spartan Ganjar Pranowo.
+H. Mohamad Guntur Romli (born 17 March 1978) is an Indonesian writer, Nahdlatul Ulama activist, and politician, he is currently the Chairman of Ganjarian Spartan Ganjar Pranowo.
 He studied at Al-Azhar University, Cairo, Egypt.

 Education and career

 He completed his primary and secondary education and Islamic education in his father's pesantren and graduated in 1992.
 Until 1997 he continued his education at Tarbiyatul Muallimin al-Islamiyah Pondok Pesantren Al-Amien Prenduan, Sumenep, East Java.

 From 1997 to 1998 he was an auxiliary teacher (ustadz) at his alma mater while studying at the Al-Amien Higher Islamic Boarding School (PTA) and the Al-Amien College of Islamic Studies (STIDA), Faculty of Tarbiyah.
 He was also the person in charge of the Arabic language magazine "Al-Wafa".
 In 1998, he received a scholarship from Al-Azhar University to continue his Islamic studies, and he entered the Faculty of Ushuluddin, Department of Aqidah Falsafah, Al-Azhar University, Cairo, Egypt.